 I am fascinated by bridge structures since they form the linchpins of any rail or road infrastructure network.
 It always astonishes me to see that more than half of the bridge failures in the world are due to a single cause called 'scour'.
-My main goal at Cambridge has been to tackle this cause.
+My main goal at Cambridge was to tackle this cause.
 Under the supervision of Professor Campbell Middleton, I developed a new vibration-based approach for monitoring bridge scour.
 We validated the feasibility of this technique with an experimental programme involving advanced geotechnical physical modelling and a six-month field test at a bridge in Bradford UK.
-I am very excited about the potential of this technique to provide real-time measures of bridge scouring at a fraction of the cost of traditional methods.
 This Ph.D. project was nominated for Digital Initiative of the Year at the 2020 British Construction Industry Awards, Highways UK Intelligent Infrastructure Competition 2020, and The Engineer magazine Collaborate to innovate awards 2020.

-During my time in Cambridge, I thoroughly enjoyed being part of the Gates-Cambridge community of passionate future global leaders who take up some of the most challenging research and other projects with the hope of benefiting the masses.
+During my time in Cambridge, I thoroughly enjoyed being part of the Gates-Cambridge community of passionate future global leaders who took up some of the most challenging research and other projects with the hope of benefiting the masses.

 University of Moratuwa